 Card debt showed hockey-stick growth until the financial collapse in 2008, when revolving debt fell from more than $1 trillion in the summer of 2008 to $832 billion in April 2011.
 But, as you can see in the chart below, the hockey stick has since returned.
-Now, with the most recent Fed report showing another jump in January 2019, there’s no reason to think that debt will do anything but grow in coming months.
+Unfortunately, it looks as if it is here to stay, at least for a while.

 The big outstanding question is: How much and for how long can credit card debt rise before we see real signs of trouble, such as spikes in late payments?
 As you’ll see further down the page in the section about delinquencies, we’re not there yet, but it can’t keep rising forever.
 That debt is only going to get more and more expensive, especially when you consider the fact that interest rates just keep rising.

 After several years of relative stability after the Great Recession, credit card rates have climbed steadily in the past few years, driven largely by the eight rate increases that the Federal Reserve has implemented since 2015.
 The Fed has reversed course in recent months, implementing two rate decreases in recent months, with more possible before the end of the year.

 CompareCards.com data showed that the average APR for a new credit card offer stayed at 16.91% in December.
-Unfortunately, however, the latest Federal Reserve data showed that the average APR for all credit card accounts grew to 14.73% in the last quarter of 2018.
+Unfortunately, however, the latest Federal Reserve data showed that the average APR for all credit card accounts jumped to 15.09% in the first quarter of 2019.
 That’s a significant jump, in line with those that we’ve seen in previous quarters, but it is still a decrease — and the first we’ve seen in this report in years.
 Meanwhile, APRs for cards that are accruing interest are also falling — again, likely thanks to the Fed — down to 16.97% from 17.14% a quarter ago.